sylron97/EPL_Predictor/README.md

 Features That were important to the Random Forrest Regressor Model.
 Basis on this i decided to remove some features such FTGS and HTR since the model dependent very higly on those features which could skew the result of the model.
 ![image](https://github.com/sylron97/Python-Projects/assets/132649680/5bdf5ac1-f566-46bc-a05c-a2107c2f99ed)

-Below is the confusion matrix of the model hence as observed from the confusion matrix the Accuracy of the model is 64.375% which is fairly good for predicting future football matches.
+Below is the confusion matrix of the model as observed from the confusion matrix the Accuracy of the model is 64.375% which is fairly good for predicting future football matches.

 ![image](https://github.com/sylron97/Python-Projects/assets/132649680/207a1544-a1a8-4e26-8608-5ac045af5d78)

 Below is the Classification Report